Computing with placement (MSc)

 - Flexible choice of project topic, for example: associated with the research activity of the School; fulfilling a business need; reflecting your own interest.

-Through this programme you will get a first hand understanding of what computational systems can achieve and the vital problem solving role of software.
-You will learn, practice and demonstrate the professional skills required by all software engineers, individually or as a part of a team, when developing a software solution.
+Through this programme you will get a first-hand understanding of the vital problem-solving role of software, the interdisciplinary opportunities available, and what computational systems can achieve.
+You will learn, practice and demonstrate the professional skills required by software engineers, individually or as a part of a team, when developing a software solution.

 Through a gentle introduction and intensive support, you will be introduced to programming skills using important languages such as Java and Python.
 Emphasis is placed on handling data and you will develop essential skills in SQL (Structured Query Language) for advanced database functionality using industry standard products such as Oracle™.